 Can you get Toxic Shock Syndrome from using a menstrual cup?

 Toxic Shock Syndrome is a rare though serious and sometimes fatal disease.
 If you experience the TSS symptoms below while using the Mooncup menstrual cup, take it out and seek medical advice immediately.

 We recommend you follow these steps to reduce your risk of developing TSS:

 - Do not use any internal vaginal devices, including the Mooncup, if you have been previously diagnosed with TSS

-- Clean your Mooncup thoroughly before using it for the first time, as described in the Usage Guide
+- Clean your Mooncup thoroughly before using it for the first time and between periods, as described in the Usage Guide.

 - Remove, wash and reinsert your Mooncup at least every 4-8 hours during your period.
 This means that you will need to do this at least 3 times in 24 hours